emqx/emqx-docs/en_US/getting-started/getting-started.md

 ### Run in a VM or on bare metal

-EMQX Enterprise can be deployed directly to bare metal servers or virtual machines.
+EMQX can be deployed directly to bare metal servers or virtual machines.
-A minimum of 2 cores and 4GB RAM can run an EMQX Enterprise installation.
+A minimum of 2 cores and 4GB RAM can run an EMQX installation.

-EMQX has prebuilt packages downloadable for Enterprise Linux(RedHat, CentOS, Rockylinux) as well as Debian, Ubuntu, and MacOS.
+EMQX has prebuilt packages downloadable for Linux(RedHat, CentOS, Rockylinux) as well as Debian, Ubuntu, and MacOS.

 - [RedHat, CentOS, RockyLinux, AmazonLinux  installation](../deploy/install.md#centos)